Frontier and pioneer life -- Utah

 Ossian F. Taylor papers

-Abstract The Ossian F. Taylor papers (1851 and 1909) contain an overland diary, a transcript of the diary, and a photocopy of the Taylor family genealogy.
+The Ossian F. Taylor papers (1851 and 1909) contain an overland diary, a transcript of the diary, and a photocopy of the Taylor family genealogy.
 Taylor was born in Maine.
-Although not a Mormon, he traveled to Utah with members of his family who were Mormons.
+Although not a member of the LDS Church, he traveled to Utah with members of his family who were members.

 Andrew H. Wardle diary